“Tell me and I forget. Teach me and I remember. Involve me and I learn”

 - Critical thinking – I am able to utilise information from a variety of sources to make informed business decisions and regarding my personal finance.

 KS4 – GCSE

-GCSE Business Studies is a dynamic, interesting and challenging course.
+GCSE Business is a dynamic, interesting and challenging course.
 It is completely relevant to the world in which we live today, providing students with realistic learning experiences which they will carry on into life.
 They learn how to use relevant terms, concepts and methods effectively to describe business and economic behaviour.

 Students on this course learn to explore business concepts & procedures and the effects that these have on various stakeholders.
 Students will learn to develop critical thinking to encourage them to test and challenge the different business models that are used within the framework of Business